patrickpichler/beesting_talk/talk.md

 find anyone doing this  in a single component.
 This was the  moment the idea for Beesting was born.

 Before I  will tell  you about  my journey of  implementing beesting,  we should answer the question of what even is a Honeytoken.

 Put simply,  you can think of  a Honeytoken as  digital bait.
 They are  put into places where one would usually expect tokens of high value, meaning an potential attacker  would access  those files.
 A pretty  good example  for this  would be Kubernetes service account tokens.

-To better understand  the usefulness of all  of this, we will  now put ourselves into  the shoes  of an  attacker.
-Imagine we  are  some evil  Hackers that  are currently probing some public facing CMS  for any vulnerabilities.
-We find a RCE and now have a shell  in the CMS machine.
-Let us see if  we can find any secrets by looking at the `env` variables.
-Hmm no  secrets, but a lot of them start with `KUBERNETES_`.
+To better understand the usefulness of all of this, we will put on our Ski Masks and Hoodie,  to see the  power of Honeytokens from  an evil hackers  eyes.
+After searching the  internet for  potential targets, we  stumble across  this company website running a simple  CMS.
+Some quick probing later, we  figured out that it is in  fact SimpleCMS.
+A quick  trip to exploit-db  later and we found  a pretty severe RCE  vulnerability we  can exploit.
+We  now have a  shell to  the machine running  the  CMS.
+Since  it  is common  to  inject  secrets  via  envisionment variables, we check  the output of the  `env` commands for any  tokens of value.
+Hmm no  secrets, but  there is  a large  number of  env variables  starting with `KUBERNETES_`.
 This highly suggests the CMS  is running inside a Kubernetes Pod.
 Next step, would be to see if  we can find any secrets under `/var/run/secrets`.
 This is  a common location  to mount service account  tokens and any  other file based  secrets.
-And  we  got  lucky  it  seems,  we  find  a  directory  called `/var/run/secrets/eks.amazonaws.com`, which has a file called `access_key_token` in it.
-Sounds promising!
-We simply use `cat` to get the token then.
+And  we  got  lucky  it  seems,  we  find  a  directory  called `/var/run/secrets/eks.amazonaws.com`.
+Let us check it's content.
+Oho the `access_key_token` file sounds promising.
+We are going to use `cat` now to extract the secret.

 What we  didn't know, the  file accessed  was a Honeytoken  put in place  by the security team  of the  company hosting  the CMS.
 By accessing  it, the  pod was